 Server debug version of the web app.
 Not recommended to use for performance reasons.
 It is intended to be used for development and debugging purposes.

-A token to login as a virtual admin account.
+A token to log in as a virtual admin account.
 Can be used to restore access in case of issues with regular admin login.
-For example, if password is lost and can't be restored.
+For example, if a password is lost and can't be restored.

 Cross-origin resource sharing origin header value.